-For the past ten years, the Occupational Therapy Program, with the support of university convocations funds, has been able to bring distinguished scholars in the field of occupational therapy to The University of Findlay campus.
+For the past eleven years, the Occupational Therapy Program, with the support of university convocations funds, has been able to bring distinguished scholars in the field of occupational therapy to The University of Findlay campus.
 This has become an annual event, highlighting the importance of scholarly activity and providing educational opportunities for faculty, area clinicians and students.

 2016 Distinguished Visitor

 (Pictured with traditional student members of Pi Theta Epsilon)